UCI-GDIM32-W25/in-class-activities-PeiyiXiong/README.md

 I accept the project from my teammate.
 I write the player.cs and the NPCbase.cs, and I download some resource of 3D house.

+## W8 In-class Activity
+### Activity 1
+Note: This scene is rather hazy and dreamlike, just like having a filter applied to it.
+Then, during the movement of this duck, the environment will turn red.

+### Activity 2
+Attendance: Peiyi Xiong, Jingyi Bi, Ruixuan Pan

+### Activity 3